GokselOnal/WebDevelopment-Project1/README.md

 10) Updating sidebar information (balance and coins amount of users) after any transaction.
 11) All control mechanism of transactions and error messages of main page.
 12) Clearing input fields after any transaction or error messages in main page.
-13) Enabling sign out from their account and redirect to sign up page.
+13) Enabling users to sign out from their account and redirect to sign up page.

 -------------------------------